swarnimstrange/placement-preparation-notes/OS/process & CPU scheduling/process Scheduling Algos.md

 <h3> non-preemptive </h3>

-- this is the type of algorithm where processes cannot be changedin between from ready-state to running state.
+- this is the type of algorithm where processes cannot be changed in between from ready-state to running state.

 - the type of non-preemptive algorithms are:
   - First come first serve (FCFS) -: as the name suggest the process that got in first will be executed first and so on.